catalint/neodm/README.md

 Changes
 ===
-v3 no longer relies on neo4j id's and sets own `id` property if not set in model declaration
+breaking: v3 no longer relies on neo4j id's and sets own `id` property if not set in model declaration

 Usage
 ===